 Avoid Retail Fire Hazards & Ensure Fire Safety in the Workplace

 Fire risk is higher than most retail store owners and multi-site managers realize.
-By sharing these common fire-safety hazards and the steps you can take to lower the chance of fire in all your retail locations, AIE hopes you see just how easy and cost-effective, yet critical, fire prevention, protection, and safety measures are to minimize fire danger, keep your customers and staff safe, and add to the longevity of your business.
+There are many potential fire hazards in the workplace.
+By sharing these common fire safety hazards and the steps you can take to lower the chance of fire in your retail locations, AIE hopes you see just how easy and cost-effective, yet critical, fire prevention, protection, and safety measures are to minimize fire danger, keep your customers and staff safe, and add to the longevity of your business.

-If you have questions about commercial fire safety tips in this article or would like to partner with one nationwide fire-safety source that specializes in mid-size retailers to big-box retail facilities, contact AIE today, 800-892-9863.
+If you have questions about commercial fire safety tips in this article or would like to partner with one nationwide fire-safety source that specializes in mid-size chains and multi-site national retailers to big-box retail facilities, contact AIE today, 800-892-9863.

 Information posted in our blog is merely for educational and informational purposes.
 While the information has been verified to the best of our abilities, we cannot guarantee its total accuracy, and it should not be considered legally binding advice.
 This blog is not intended as a substitute for professional advice, and should you decide to act upon the information, you do so at your own risk.